-With winter skies painted in dancing lights and a capital city steeped in culture and Scandinavian style, there's much more to this Nordic beauty than snow and saunas
+With winter skies painted in dancing lights, a capital city steeped in Nordic culture and plenty of chic Scandinavian style, there's much more to this northern gem than snow and saunas.

 Catch a ferry to Helsinki’s World Heritage-listed fortress, once an important defence point